farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-11-07-Id-Abstraction.md

 class UserId : Id<int, UserId>{}
 ```

-However, This creates a dangerous illusion of polymorphism while violating liskov substitution.
+However, This creates a dangerous illusion of polymorphism while violating Liskov substitution.
 It is also just weird and a bit hard to follow.

 ## Functional Approach